derailed/bigbertha/README.md

 Firebase is a real-time backend that allows one to store key-value pairs in a hierarchical fashion, without having to manage additional servers.
 Firebase offers api's for a variety of client libs such as javascript, REST, IOS and now Ruby ;-).
-A cool thing about Firebase is that it broadcast changes to a variety of clients listening on a given firebase and allows disparate client to share their data.
+A cool feature of firebase is that it allows disparate clients to broadcast updates and sync up across the wire.
 Checkout http://firebase.com for the firehose...

 ## Requirements